bbenoist/vscode-shell/README.md

 This will open a new input box where you will just have to type youd shell command and press `Enter`.

+### Show Command History
+Press `F1` and select the command with title: `Shell: Show Command History`.

+This will open a list of previous commands which can be re-executed when pressing `Enter`.

 ### Terminate Running Command
 Press `F1` and select the command with title: `Shell: Terminate Running command`.